-Repairs, the extent of which cannot be accurately estimated in advance, should be postponed until you can make an unscheduled visit to the auto supply store.
-Remember that even in the workshops, all the details are not always at hand, and they have to be ordered.
+Repairs whose scope cannot be accurately estimated in advance should be postponed until you can make an unplanned visit to an auto parts store.
+Remember that even repair shops do not always have all the parts on hand and they have to be ordered.

-Based on accurate information, an experienced salesperson will find a suitable part from a catalog or CD-ROM.
-For reliability, it is best to take the removed part with you!
+Based on accurate information, an experienced seller will find a suitable part in a catalog or CD-ROM.
+To be on the safe side, it is best to take the removed part with you!

 Branded parts or third party parts?

-All parts that are needed for repairs can be purchased from a dealer who sells goods under an agreement with the manufacturer.
-However, you are not obliged to buy spare parts only from the dealer.
-Automotive supply stores also offer a wide range of products, including parts from manufacturers that supply your vehicle manufacturer.
+All the parts needed for repairs can be purchased from a dealer who sells goods under a contract with the manufacturer.
+However, you are not obliged to buy parts only from the dealer.
+Automotive accessory stores also offer a wide range, including parts from those manufacturers who are suppliers to the manufacturer of your car.
 If the service and delivery capabilities are the same, compare prices.
-Specialist magazines consistently point out that price differences of up to 50 percent are the rule, not the exception.
-In retail stores that are part of an association of merchants not associated with certain markets, when buying the same part of the same quality (often even exactly the same detail) sometimes you can save up to 60 percent, in any case, at least 20 percent.
-The purchase of spare parts without a trademark should be abandoned, such «saving» can cost you dearly.
-Firstly, in this case, you lose the opportunity, if necessary, to get qualified advice, and secondly, you risk losing the guarantee, at least for the corresponding part, as well as for those parts that may fail as a result of its use.
-On the other hand, before the warranty expires, an experienced car enthusiast will always have his car repaired in a warranty workshop.
+Specialized magazines constantly point out that price differences of up to 50 percent are the rule, not the exception.
+In retail stores that are part of an association of trading enterprises not associated with certain markets, when buying the same part of the same quality (often even exactly the same detail) sometimes you can save up to 60 percent, in any case, not less than 20 percent.
+You should refuse to buy spare parts without a trade mark, such "savings" can cost you very dearly.
+Firstly, in this case you lose the opportunity to receive qualified advice if necessary, secondly, you risk losing the warranty, at least on the corresponding part, as well as on those parts that may fail as a result of its use.
+On the other hand, before the expiration of the warranty period, an experienced car enthusiast will always repair his car in a warranty workshop.

-Vehicle identification number B is stamped on the back of the engine compartment.
-The rating plate A is located under the cover on the right in the battery compartment.
+The vehicle identification number B is stamped on the rear wall of the engine compartment.
+The identification plate A is located under the cover on the right side of the battery compartment.

-When buying parts on which safety depends, savings are inappropriate.
-The quality of purchased brake discs, brake linings, wheel bearings, drive shafts and universal joints must match the quality of branded parts or parts that were installed at the factory.
+When buying parts that are important for safety, saving is not an option.
+The quality of the brake discs, brake pads, wheel bearings, drive shafts and cardans you buy must match the quality of the original parts or the parts that were installed at the factory.
 Most cheap products do not meet the minimum requirements of the manufacturer at all.
-Do you need inexpensive brake discs from Eastern Europe or Asia, if after installing them an imbalance in the front axle appears, which can only be eliminated by paying big money in the workshop?
+Do you need inexpensive brake discs from Eastern Europe or Asia if after installing them there will be an imbalance in the front axle that can only be fixed by paying a lot of money in a workshop?

-Audi provides a special combination of brake pad material.
-The corresponding code is indicated in the Model Release.
-If the vehicle is subjected to an examination after a serious accident, and it turns out that unauthorized linings were installed in it, then the result of the examination may be unfavorable for you.
-Your own safety and the safety of other road users is worth a couple of extra euros.
+Audi provides a special combination of brake lining material.
+The corresponding code is specified in the Operating Permit of the model.
+If the car is subject to an expert examination after a serious accident and it turns out that unauthorized linings were installed, the result of the examination may be unfavorable for you.
+Your own safety and the safety of other road users is worth a few extra euros.

-In a number of cases, the use of parts that have already been in use is justified.
-The exchange parts offered by the manufacturer are of the same quality as new parts, they are sold with the same warranty, but at a lower price.
-A large number of non-new parts in good condition are also sold in automotive supply stores.
-Refurbished components and parts are sold through Bosch's own electrical workshops.
-In many cases, you can also turn to car dismantling, especially if you want the repair to cost a small amount, and the appearance does not play a special role for you.
-This applies, for example, to body parts such as doors, bumpers and bonnets.
+In many cases, it is justified to use parts that have already been used.
+The exchange parts offered by the manufacturer are of the same quality as new parts, they are sold with the same warranty obligations, but at a lower price.
+A large number of used parts in good condition are also sold in car accessory stores.
+The Bosch company sells refurbished units and parts through its own electrical workshops.
+In many cases, you can also turn to car dismantlers, especially if you want the repair to cost a small amount, and the appearance does not play a special role for you.
+This applies, for example, to such body parts as doors, bumpers and hood.
 However, the installation of used parts is justified only if they are much better than the parts that are in your car.

-Sometimes parts have to be removed when replacing them yourself.
-Just in case, inquire about the price: a used part should be at least half the price of a new part, and the price of a wear part should be no more than a quarter of the price of a new product.
+Sometimes you have to remove parts yourself when replacing them.
+Just in case, ask about the price: a used part should be at least half the price of a new part, and the price of the part that is being worn out should be no more than a quarter of the price of a new product.

 - Starter